GPO telephones: General history

-Until 1982, the GPO had a monopoly on the provision of all telephone lines and telephones within the UK, other than in Kingston upon Hull, which for historical reasons was unique in maintaining its own municipal telephone service.
-Customers of the GPO (known internally as "subs", short for 'subscribers') did not own their telephones.
+Until October 1969, the GPO had a monopoly on the provision of all telephone lines and telephones within the UK, other than in Kingston upon Hull, which for historical reasons was unique in maintaining its own municipal telephone service.
+From the 1st of October 1969, the Post Office Corporation replaced the General Post Office with ownership of the former GPO business.
+Customers of the PO (known internally as "subs", short for 'subscribers') did not own their telephones.
 They were instead rented from the GPO, together with the house wiring and the wiring connecting the house to the local network at a connection point known as a DP (distribution point), which was generally located at the top of a nearby telegraph pole.

-Type 121

 During the early days of telephones, in the UK, a variety of instruments were produced, in low volume, often combining new and emerging technologies with the traditional skills of the wood joiner and cabinetmaker.
 They were simply known as Type 1, 2, 3 etc. These were often used on simple, internal links, sometimes taking the place of the 'speaking tube' in large houses.
 These instruments had no dials, and signalling consisted of a hand-cranked magneto generator.
 Often the bell at the other end would just be 'tinkled' by simply rattling the switch hooks up and down.←From these developed the first, serious, GPO instruments, the 100 series.
-This comprised a wall phone, the Tele; A desk phone and 121, the Tele (150).
+This comprised the Type 121, a wall phone, and the Type 150, a desk phone.

+Types 121 and 150

-Both were based around the same handmade, wooden case, containing the telephone circuit and bell, but unlike the bellset, shown with the Tele.
-150, below, the Tele.
-121 had the transmitter mouthpiece screwed onto the front of the box and the switch hook, holding the receiver, protruding from the left hand side.
+Both were based around the same handmade, wooden case, containing the telephone circuit and bell.
+The Type 121 had the transmitter mouthpiece screwed onto the front of the box and the switch hook, holding the receiver, protruding from the left hand side.
 Below the mouthpiece was a dial-mount, which either contained a dial (F or L - Figures only or with Letters - from about 1926) or a blanking plate (CB).
 This made it a true, one-piece telephone which was available either 'stand alone', mounted on a handsome, wooden, back-board, with integral writing desk or, as a Tele.
 123, combined with the original, Button A & B coin-box.